 Anna Zeide

-Anna Zeide is an associate professor of history at Virginia Tech.
-She is also the founding director of the College of Liberal Arts & Human Sciences Food Studies Program.
+Anna Zeide is a professor of history at Virginia Tech.
+She is also the founding director of the Food Studies Program in the College of Liberal Arts & Human Sciences.
 She studies food as a way of understanding environmental change, dynamic cultural practices, consumer behavior, technology, health, and justice.

 Her first book, Canned: The Rise and Fall of Consumer Confidence in the American Food Industry (University of California Press, 2018) won a James Beard media award in 2019.